Skip to content

 Settings

-• Project name: the GCP project.
+• Project Name: (optional) The GCP project.
 This is optional since it's usually also included in the below key file.

-BigQuery service accounts use a JSON file as a credential.
-You will have to copy and paste the entire contents of this JSON file into the JSON key file field.
+• JSON Key: BigQuery service accounts use a JSON file as a credential.
+The entire contents of this file needs to be copied and pasted into this field.